 Melbourne

-Australia ranks amongst the top ten countries by GDPPD per capita but sits outside the top 50 for income equality.
+Australia ranks amongst the top ten countries by GDP per capita but sits outside the top 50 for income equality.
 Melbourne is third on the global liveability index for cities but rising property prices mean new homeowners have to save on average for eleven years to afford their first home deposit.
 Greater Melbourne’s population is expected to grow to 8 million by 2050, adding pressure on infrastructure, energy, and housing, with the wider State of Victoria already experiencing a 57,000 deficit in social housing units.

 Notwithstanding these pressures, the State of Victoria, where wildfires already run rampant, has committed to achieving net-zero carbon emissions by 2045 and, to complement national-level policies, introduced a number of climate action policies, including Victoria’s Climate Change Strategy and the Built Environment Climate Change Adaptation Action Plan 2022-2026